WillPower3309/awesome-dotfiles/README.md

 <a name="folderStructure"></a>
 ## Awesome Folder File Structure ##
 In order to avoid a poorly organized `rc.lua` spanning thousands of lines, it has been split into multiple files / folders.
 I have taken extra care to create a logical directory structure that will hopefully allow those new to awesomewm to have an easy time navigating it.
-+ `rc.lua`: Contains the script that runs when awesome starts (essentially links all the other files together)
++ `rc.lua`: The main script that runs when awesome starts.
+Defines default applications, and selects theme
-+ `apps.lua`: Contains the default and startup applications
 + `keys.lua`: Contains keybinds
 + `rules.lua`: Contains window rules
++ `pastel.lua`: Initializes the pastel theme (spawns all of the pastel theme components)
++ `mirage.lua`: Initializes the mirage theme (spawns all of the mirage theme components)
-+ `theme.lua`: Contains theme variables
++ `themes`: Contains files with theme variables (ie colors, sizing, font, etc)
-+ `tags.lua`: Contains tag (aka workspace) information, edit this to change the tag's icon and behaviour
 + `icons`: stores icons used in WM
 + `components`: Folder that contains all of the components of the WM, such as panels, volume and brightness sliders, notification pop-ups, etc
++ `configuration`: Contains theme-based config files for applications (ie rofi, picom, etc)
 + `widgets`: Stores widgets used in the functionality of the components
 + `wallpaper`: Where wallpaper and its blurred varient is generated / stored